Protein Structure Prediction

 - OpenFold continued evolution as an open-source AF2-class system.

-In October 2024, the Nobel Prize in Chemistry was awarded jointly to Demis Hassabis and John Jumper for AlphaFold and to David Baker for computational protein design.
-Coverage in Nature’s news (Naddaf, 2025) and Engineering commentary (Palmer, 2025) chronicled both the scientific recognition and the open-access debate.
+In October 2024, the Nobel Prize in Chemistry was awarded jointly to Demis Hassabis and John Jumper for protein structure prediction and to David Baker for computational protein design (Nobel Prize, 2024).

 The operational lesson for research programs: licensing and code availability are first-class evaluation criteria, not afterthoughts.
-A model that cannot run in your environment is not usable for your program.
+A model that cannot run in the required environment is not usable for the program.

 Confidence-Calibration Failure Modes